The first two items appeared separately in the Around Naples Encyclopedia on the dates indicated

 important families, the Concas and, later, the

-Also, on the west side of via Costantinopoli, directly across from the composer, is the Palazzo Firrao (photo on left), also known as Palazzo Bisignano, built in the 1500s.
+On the west side of via Costantinopoli, directly across from the statue of the composer, is the Palazzo Firrao (photo, left), also known as Palazzo Bisignano, built in the 1500s.
 The Baroque façade of the building is due to the facelift given the building in the 1600s by the greatest Neapolitan architect of the age, Cosimo Fanzago, whose countless other works in the city include the arched courtyard within the monastery of San Martino and the chapel in the Royal Palace.

 The façade is ornamental in the extreme and is listed in a 1718 catalog as one of the "most conspicuous" in the city.
 Among other things, the façade presents an array of statues of seven kings of Spain, ranging from the 15th century to Charles II (1661-1700).

 gathering place and watering hole for whatever passes as

-‘Bohemian’ element these days.
-It is, as noted,
+a ‘Bohemian’ element these days.
+It is, as noted, right

-galleries abound, and there is an
+galleries abound, and there is an open-air antique fair

 Persons described in the morning paper as “Neapolitan intellectuals” have written an open letter to the city administration protesting the proposed renovation of Piazza Bellini.